Winner skateboard design competition 2016

-Cornish skateboarder Max Whetter – who flips burgers to finance his art – has won this year’s Whatever It Takes competition for a new skateboard design with a tower of burgers, buns and relish reflecting his life in the kitchen.
+Cornish skateboarder Max Whetter – who was flipping burgers at the time to finance his art – won the 2016 Whatever It Takes competition.
+His design featured a tower of burgers, buns and relish reflecting his life in the kitchen.

-Max, 27, was born in Truro and now lives in Newquay.
+Max, aged 27 at the time, was born in Truro and now lives in Newquay.
 “The reason that my drawing is based on food is that living in a Cornish seaside town, half of my time is spent working in kitchens cooking burgers for tourists on holiday,” he says.
 “The other half is spent skateboarding.
 So a food-based deck design seemed appropriate to me.”

-Max started to sell his drawings on the internet earlier this year to raise enough money to buy a new skateboard.
+Max started to sell his drawings on the internet early in 2016 to raise enough money to buy a new skateboard.
 He also entered the Whatever It Takes competition – getting a free trial of Photoshop from the internet and learning how to use it via Youtube videos.
-He is now developing his art at Cornwall College.
+He has since gone on to study art at Falmouth University.

-“This competition is really important because it gives artists a different way in which they can express their creations,” says Roots owner Tom Hudson.
-“Hopefully it will inspire kids in the future.
-I’m stoked to be able to display the boards here.”
+“This competition is really important because it gives artists a different way in which they can express their creations,” said Roots owner Tom Hudson.
+“Hopefully it will inspire kids in the future.”

-- Whatever It Takes – a competition for skateboard design – is run by Bridging Arts in partnership with Roots Skate Shop in Camborne.
+- WHATEVER IT TAKES was run by Bridging Arts in partnership with Roots Skate Shop (now sadly closed) in Camborne.

-- Whatever It Takes was launched in 2012 with the support of skateboarder Nick Jensen.
+- The project was launched in 2012 with the support of skateboarder Nick Jensen.
 An exhibition of the winning boards was held at Heartlands, Pool, near Camborne.
-A selection of boards by professional artists who contributed to the project is now on display at Roots Skate Shop.
 For more, go to https://bridging-arts.org/whatever-it-takes-the-project/